WGA screenwriting credit system: Notable conflicts

-Similar problems arose for the film Ronin.
-According to director John Frankenheimer, "the credits should read: Story by J. D. Zeik, screenplay by David Mamet.
-We didn't shoot a line of Zeik's script."
-Instead, Mamet received credit under a pseudonym.
-After the controversy over credits for Wag the Dog, Mamet decided to attach his name only to movies on which he is the sole writer.
+A similar dispute arose over Ronin.
+Director John Frankenheimer said the film should have been credited "Story by J. D. Zeik, screenplay by David Mamet" and asserted that the production used none of Zeik's script.
+The final credit instead named Zeik and "Richard Weisz", Mamet's pseudonym.
+Following his earlier dispute over Wag the Dog, Mamet reportedly decided to use his name only on films for which he was the sole writer.

-A disagreement over the 2–1 arbitration decision denying George Clooney a writing credit for Leatherheads led Clooney to become a financial core member of the WGA, rather than an active one.
-Variety's Michael Fleming wrote that "Clooney took a languishing 17-year-old project and got a greenlight after personally giving the script a major overhaul that transformed it into a screwball comedy", with Clooney asserting that he wrote almost the entire script, but only Duncan Brantley and Rick Reilly, who came up with the original concept, were credited.
+A 2–1 arbitration decision denying George Clooney a writing credit for Leatherheads led him to become a financial core member of the WGA rather than an active member.
+Variety reported that Clooney said he had overhauled nearly the entire script, while the Guild credited Duncan Brantley and Rick Reilly, who originated the project.